-Titles and Designations
+Titles and Ddesignations

 - Rule 10 A member shall make use of membership titles and designations of a recognized actuarial organization only in a manner that conforms to the practices authorized by that organization.

-[Modified July 1/03] - Annotation 10-1 "Title" means any title conferred by a recognized actuarial organization related to a specific position within that organization.
+[Modified July 1/03; Modified January 1/24] - Annotation 10-1 "Title" means any title conferred by a recognized actuarial organization related to a specific position within that organization.
 "Designation" means a specific reference to membership status within such organization.

-Collateral Obligations
+Collateral Oobligations

-- Rule 11 A member shall disclose any criminal conviction pursuant to bylaw 4.3.6, 4.3.7, or 4.3.8.
-[Modified July 1/03; September 1/16; Modified Jan.
-1/23] - Annotation 11-1 "Criminal conviction" refers to the definition of "Criminal Conviction" stated in the Bylaws.
+- Rule 11 A member shall disclose any criminal conviction, as defined in Bylaw 2.24, pursuant to bBylaws 4.3.6, 4.3.7, or 4.3.8. - [Modified July 1/03; September 1/16; Modified January 1/23; Modified January 1/24] - Annotation 11-1 "Criminal conviction" refers to the definition of "Criminal Conviction" stated in the Bylaws.

-[Adopted September 1/16] - Annotation 11-2 A criminal conviction disclosed by a member pursuant to Bylaws 4.3.6, 4.3.7, or 4.3.8, shall be subject to review and assessment by a designated board, council, or committee of the Institute which may determine that the matter should be referred to the Professional Conduct Board and subject to the Institute's disciplinary procedures.

-[Adopted September 1/16; Modified Jan.
+[Adopted September 1/16] - Annotation 11-2 A criminal conviction disclosed by a member pursuant to Bylaws 4.3.6, 4.3.7, or 4.3.8, shall be subject to review and assessment by a designated board, council, or committee of the Institute which may determine that the matter should be referred to the Professional Conduct Board and subject to the Institute's disciplinary procedures. - [Adopted September 1/16; Modified Jan.
 1/20; Modified Jan.
-1/23]

-- A member shall respond promptly, truthfully and fully to any request for information by, and shall cooperate fully with, the Professional Conduct Board, an Investigation Team, a Disciplinary Tribunal, an Appeal Tribunal, or any member of such bodies regarding any disciplinary matter arising under Section 5 of the Bylaws.
+1/23] - Rule 12 A member shall respond promptly, truthfully and fully to any request for information by, and shall cooperate fully with, the Professional Conduct Board, an Investigation ∓team, a Delisciplinary ∓tribunal, an Aappeal ∓tribunal, or any member of such bodies regarding any disciplinary matter arising under Section 5 of the Bylaws. - [Modified March 25/98; Modified July 1/01; Modified July 1/03; Modified January 1/20; Modified January 1/23; Modified January 1/24] - A member who becomes aware of an apparent material noncompliance with the Rules or the sStandards of pPractice by another member shall attempt to discuss the situation with the other member and resolve the apparent noncompliance.
+In the absence of such discussion and resolution, the member shall report such apparent noncompliance to the Professional

-[Modified March 25/98; Modified July 1/01; Modified July 1/03; Modified Jan.
-1/20; Modified Jan.
-1/23] - Rule 13 A member who becomes aware of an apparent material noncompliance with the Rules or the standards of practice by another member shall attempt to discuss the situation with the other member and resolve the apparent noncompliance.
-In the absence of such discussion and resolution, the member shall report such apparent noncompliance to the Professional Conduct Board, except where such reporting would be contrary to law or, when the member is acting in an adversarial environment, for the duration of such adversarial environment.
+Conduct Board, except where such reporting would be contrary to law or, when the member is acting in an adversarial environment, for the duration of such adversarial environment.

-In order to foster education amongst members, thereby fulfilling the profession's responsibility to the public, a member who has a question about the spirit or intent of the standards of practice, or of generally accepted actuarial practice when no standards exist, may consult in confidence with the chair (or vice-chair) of a designated council, established by the Board pursuant to Bylaw 8.1.1 or of an appropriate practice committee.
-When consulted in such a capacity, the chair (or vice-chair) who becomes aware of an apparent material noncompliance with the standards of practice by another member shall not report the apparent noncompliance to the Professional Conduct Board.
+In the absence of such discussion and resolution, the order to foster education amongst members, thereby fulfilling the profession's responsibility to the public, a member shall report such who has a question about the spirit or intent of the standards of practice, or of generally accepted actuarial practice when no standards exist, may consult in confidence with the chair (or vice-chair) of a designated council, established by the Board pursuant to Bylaw 8.1.1 or of an appropriate practice committee.
+When consulted in such a capacity, the chair (or vice-chair) who becomes aware of an apparent material noncompliance with the standards of practice by another member shall not report the apparent noncompliance to the Professional Conduct Board unless